 Applying User-Centric Design in Kenya

-The initial focus of ETiCCS is a one-year cervical cancer study with 800 women performed by the Moi Teaching and Referral Hospital in Eldoret, Kenya.
+The initial focus of ETiCCS was the one-year cervical cancer study with 800 women performed by the Moi Teaching and Referral Hospital in Eldoret, Kenya.
 Subsequently it is planned to offer a self-sampling test in a larger, more rural area with the ultimate goal to screen eligible women across the entire country.

-The basis for the first prototype were several design thinking workshops with the DCC team in the SAP AppHaus Heidelberg.
-During those workshops, the respective experts from the University Hospital Heidelberg, together with SAP employees focused on uncovering the underlying challenges of cancer screening in emerging countries today.
+The basis for the first prototype were several Design Thinking workshops in the SAP AppHaus Heidelberg.
+During those workshops, the respective experts from the University Heidelberg University Hospital, together with SAP employees focused on uncovering the underlying challenges of cancer screening in emerging countries today.
 The challenges included incomplete communication, accessibility and availability of patient data.
-The SAP team consisted of designers, experts from the HANA Cloud Platform department, Healthcare product and solution management, Corporate Social Responsibility. as well as SAP’s Innovative Business Solutions organization, Based on the workshop results, they developed and implemented the mobile prototype to allow local data entry and easy access to patient data.
-A target process was defined to collect valid data for the study: a woman would be recruited in a local health center, a nurse examines that woman, takes a sample, sends it to a laboratory, receives the results and contacts the woman for follow-up such as further treatment.
+The multi-disciplinary SAP team consisted of designers and experts from the SAP HANA Cloud Platform department, the healthcare product and solution management area, from Corporate Social Responsibility. as well as SAP’s Innovative Business Solutions organization, Based on the workshop results, they developed and implemented the mobile prototype to allow local data entry and easy access to patient data.
+A target process was defined as follows, to collect valid data for the study: A woman would be recruited in a local health center, a nurse examines that woman, takes a sample, sends it to a laboratory, receives the results and contacts the woman for follow-up such as further treatment.

-These efforts were complemented by on-site research in Eldoret to interview end-users like nurses and also understand the activities and challenges of the various people involved in the process.
-These results influenced the further agile development which led to splitting the role of recruitment and examination, as having a 40 minute recruitment process proved to be not feasible for nurses who have to cope with fifty to a hundred patients every day.
-To implement this efficiently, the different roles have to collect and exchange data through an easy-to-use system, fitting into their tight and challenging work schedule.
+These efforts were complemented by on-site research in Eldoret to interview end-users like nurses, and understand the activities and challenges of the various people who were also involved in the process.
+These interview results influenced the following agile development and led to the process splitting into the two roles of recruitment and examination.Results had shown that a 40-minute recruitment process was not feasible for nurses who have to cope with fifty to a hundred patients every day.
+To implement this efficiently, the different roles had to collect and exchange data through an easy-to-use mobile system, fitting into their tight and challenging work schedule.
 The SAP team was able to create a solution based on SAP HANA Cloud Platform and SAP Mobile, that supports study recruiters and nurses intelligently and ensures that personal data stays in Kenya.

 Applied Medical Science in the Cloud

 To ensure that the solution works in an environment with unstable Internet connectivity, the local part of the touchpad solution runs in an offline mode and can be synchronized to the cloud via an internet USB stick twice a day.
-By using a cloud-based approach the results can be monitored remotely from the University Clinic Heidelberg.
-The data will be available for stochastic analysis after initial studies are finished, creating a unified knowledge base for medical analysis and communication in practical medicine.
+By using a cloud-based approach the results can be monitored remotely from the Heidelberg University Hospital.
+The data is then available for stochastic analysis, creating a unified knowledge base for medical analysis and communication in practical medicine.

-Based on the extensive user research, a single process across multiple roles was established that is still optimized for each of these roles in order to simplify screening significantly.
+Based on the extensive user research, a single process across multiple roles was established that is still optimized for each of these roles to further simplify the screening process and significantly improve it.
 In parallel, important research information is captured and made available globally, wherever it is needed.

 The next step for ETiCCS will be to bring the entire solution closer to the patients, so that women don’t have to travel many hours to the next health center.
 It is also envisioned to further simplify the process and support smartphones for full mobility.

-Looking further ahead, this SAP HANA Cloud Platform and SAP Mobile solution can easily be applied to screen other diseases, or be extended to improve diagnostic procedures.
+Looking further ahead, this SAP HANA Cloud Platform and SAP Mobile solution can easily be applied to screen other diseases or be extended to improve diagnostic procedures.